tinyworldmap/tiny-world-map/README.md

 ## Tinier world maps

 The complete map is 277K gzipped/694K uncompressed.
-For some use cases, this is still too big.
+For certain use cases, this might still be too large.

 ### No borders

-[`tiny-world-noborders-10000.js(on)`](tiny-world-noborders-10000.js) has all data in the complete version except for country borders and shorelines.
-This shaves off 100k from the gzipped version and 200k from the uncompressed version.
+[`tiny-world-noborders-10000.js(on)`](tiny-world-noborders-10000.js) contains all the data present in the complete version except for country borders and shorelines.
+This reduces the gzipped version by 100k and the uncompressed version by 200k.

-Besides size, the version without borders has the advantage that all data included is precise.
-The country borders in the complete version are not exact at high zoom levels, which can look weird if you're overlaying shapes that match country borders and shorelines.
-In that case, using the version without borders often looks better.
+In addition to its smaller size, the version without borders has the advantage that all data included is precise.
+The country borders in the complete version are not exact at high zoom levels, which can look strange when overlaying shapes that match country borders and shorelines.
+In such cases, the version without borders often looks better.

 This is the default styling: